MonaElahi/surfs_up/README.md

 # Summary

-For surf and ice cream shop it is very important to determine weather situation at the particular location.
-With the help of above analysis, weather aspects are uniformly changes in summer and winter.
+For surf and ice cream shop it is very important to determine whether situation at the location.
+With the help of above analysis, weather aspects are uniformly changed in summer and winter.
 Which is a green signal for the new business venture.

-## Additonal Queries and Data Frames
+## Additional Queries and Data Frames

-Below are additionals queries and statistical Data Frames performed to determine the percipitation aspect for months of June and december, at the most desirable location for business prospects.
+Below are additional queries and statistical Data Frames performed to determine the precipitation aspect for months of June and December, for the most desirable location consideration for business prospects.

-### June Percipitation analysis:
+### June Precipitation analysis:

 ![git-hub](https://github.com/MonaElahi/surfs_up/blob/557bc93f17086c614792d8a78345442c403a588d/Resources/June%20additional%20Query.PNG)
 ![git-hub](https://github.com/MonaElahi/surfs_up/blob/557bc93f17086c614792d8a78345442c403a588d/Resources/June%20Additional%20query%20stats.PNG)

-### December Percipitation analysis:
+### December Precipitation analysis:

 ![git-hub](https://github.com/MonaElahi/surfs_up/blob/557bc93f17086c614792d8a78345442c403a588d/Resources/December%20additional%20query.PNG)
 ![git-hub](https://github.com/MonaElahi/surfs_up/blob/557bc93f17086c614792d8a78345442c403a588d/Resources/December%20additional%20query%20stats.PNG)